aws-github-ops/handle-stale-discussions/README.md

 ### attention-label

 Instead of the default `attention` label, you can use a label of another name if you'd like.
 Just make sure it's already created in your repository

+### proposed-answer-keyword

+The keyword this bot uses to detect a comment as a proposed answer

+Default: `@github-actions proposed-answer`

 ### days-until-stale